fbpx

 KRAVITZ DELICATESSEN A lasting Legacy

-Established in 1939 as a neighborhood corner store, Kravitz Deli is now considered a Mahoning Valley
+Established in 1939 as a neighborhood corner store, Kravitz Deli is now considered a Mahoning Valley institution even as the legacy continues with a new family at the helm.

 Rose Kravitz Picture